 Open the T0 image of the respective nematode/neuron and reload/reuse the image settings.
 Ensure that the acquisition settings of the snapshot are precisely the same when acquiring the T0, T2, and T24 h images.

-Scanning live in the red channel, bring the converted red neuron into focus.
+Scanning live in the red channel only, bring the converted red neuron into focus.
 Because the red Dendra2 degrades over time the range indicator will show a less intense maximum projection.
-Do not change any acquisition parameters and obtain a snapshot at the same speed (e.g., 5x) as the first image.
+Do not change any acquisition parameters and obtain a snapshot of both channels at the same speed (e.g., 5x) as the first image.
+Save the image with an identifiable name.

-To track the degradation of Dendra2 after 4 h or longer, rescue the nematodes after conversion.
+To track the degradation of Dendra2 after 4 hours or longer, rescue the nematodes after conversion.

 Remove the slide from the microscope immediately after converting and imaging the four nematodes.
 Gently remove the coverslip and with the use of a wire pick, lift each nematode from the agarose pad.